NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsL.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 If the device that has the given channel opened to it has the level 2 drivers, then present will be set to 1, otherwise it will be set to 0.
-The level 2 drivers allow such things as sub_directories to be used, when a `DIR <KeywordsD.clean.html#dir>`__ is done on one of these devices, sub-directories show up as a filename with '->' at the end of the name.
+The level 2 drivers allow such things as sub_directories to be used, when a :ref:`dir` is done on one of these devices, sub-directories show up as a filename with '->' at the end of the name.
 Gold Cards and later models of Trump cards have level 2 drivers.
 Microdrives don't.

 **EXAMPLE**